Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

 > [!CAUTION]
-> This might need to be "search" instead of "searchByName"
+> Thijs!
+This might need to be "search" instead of "searchByName"
-> This might need to be GetByName instead of searchByName.
+> Thijs!
+This might need to be GetByName instead of searchByName.

     ````csharp
     public class PlanesController : ControllerBase